lenskit/java.lenskit.org/research/index.md

 [umncs]: http://www.cs.umn.edu

 LensKit is intended to be particularly useful in recommender systems research.
+See the [Experiment Quickstart](/documentation/evaluator/quickstart/) to get started using LensKit in your own research.

 If you publish research that uses LensKit, please cite:

 <div class="citation" markdown="span">